RiMaxim/sulfoacetate/README.md

 # 7. Annotation genomes (Timing variable)

-Genomes for all groups were annotated by prokka
+Genomes for all groups were annotated by prokka and eggnog.

 >Run script ./annotation.sh